 Estimate Your Pet’s Daily Calories

-Start by calculating how many calories your pet eats in a typical day (Step 1), then compare that number to an estimate of how many calories they need (Step 2).
+Start by calculating how many calories your dog or cat eats each day, then compare that number to how many calories they actually need.

 Dog daily feeding calculator icon